Elastic modulus measurements of cooked Lutefisk: Materials and methods

 \subsection{Sample preparation}

-To obtain consistent result, we use \textit{Lutefisk} pieces from one producer: Brødrene Berg from Værøy.
+To obtain consistent result, we use \textit{Lutefisk} pieces from one producer: Brødrene Berg from Værøy, Norway.
 The fish is received in the form of fillets, which have already been cured in lye.
+The fillets selected by Brødrene Berg for use at the \textit{Gamle Rådhus} restaurant in Oslo, that specializes on this dish, are made only from the highest quality of stockfish, i.e. the largest fishes without defects \cite{2011_Johansen}.
 Two major types of pieces can be distinguished, as illustrated in Fig. \ref{figure_samples}.
 The larger pieces, which were located close to the fish head, have thicknesses comprised between 40 and 55~mm, length between 120 to 150 mm, and initial mass between 420 and 570~g.
-Fish-tail pieces are 20 to 40 mm thick, 60 to 130 mm long and weight between 250 and 470~g (see Fig \ref{figure_samples}, (d)).
+Fish-tail pieces are 20 to 40 mm thick, 60 to 130 mm long and weight between 250 and 470~g (see Fig \ref{figure_samples}(a)).

 All the fillets are first washed, then salted.
 After salting, pieces were left at rest during 45 to 100 minutes before cooking them in a steam oven.
-When the fish is served at the restaurant \textit{Gamle Rådhus} in Oslo, that specializes on this dish, it is cooked 12 minutes at 100$^o$C in a steam oven.
+We have checked that increasing the salting time from 45 to 100 min does not affect the mass or the elastic modulus.
+When the fish is served at the restaurant \textit{Gamle Rådhus}, it is cooked 12 minutes at 100$^o$C in a steam oven.
 In our experiments, cooking temperature and duration have been varied.
 The salting and cooking lead to important losses of water from the samples.
 Weight loss is evaluated by weighting the samples before salting, just before cooking and after cooking.
 The pH of the samples has been measured using pH-paper, and a constant value around pH$\simeq$10 has been obtained for all samples, before and after cooking.
-The fillets are left to cool at ambient temperature, then slices are cut and set into petri dishes and stored at 100\% humidity and at room temperature (about 20$^o$C) until testing within 12h.
+The fillets are left to cool at ambient temperature, then slices are cut, set into petri dishes and stored at 100\% humidity and at room temperature (about 20$^o$C) until testing within 12h.

 We have performed three series of experiments, following the same procedure.
 The first two series took place in the advent time in 2019.
 Advent time is the main \textit{Lutefisk} season.
 The experiment series 3 was performed in October 2021, using the first delivery of \textit{Lutefisk} of the season that could be provided by the producer.
 The first two series give comparable results and have been used to study the effect of temperature and cooking time.
 The third series has focused on the the effect of salt content.